Ecoblockchain/maplegym/README.md

  *  `done` (bool) is True if you've reached level 70.
  *  `info` (dict) usually contains diagnostic info but maplegym doesn't use it.

-## Implementation details
+## Gameplay

 maplegym uses an old version of the game (v.55) from about 2008.
 The maplegym `Env` automatically starts a (very) small MapleStory server that handles gameplay basics.

-In general, the idea is for the metagame to be removed completely so the agent can focus on fighting monsters.
+In general, I try to remove the metagame so the agent can focus on fighting monsters.
 Thus...

  *  You're a Bandit.